WHF Glossary of Terms

 Staff/Board Training and Development

-Costs for attending conferences or seminars, obtaining professional certifications, or any similar activities intended to improve knowledge and capability.
+Costs for attending conferences or seminars, obtaining professional certifications, or other activities intended to improve knowledge and capability.

 Supplies